 There’s something missing from modern office spaces that used to be the norm: in- and out-trays.
 For the most part, we don’t have to pass paper from person to person any more.

-Digitization has taken over, and we can now easily communicate through email and Slack rather than sending letters.
+Digitization has taken over, and we can now easily communicate through email providers and Slack rather than sending letters.

 For the most part, invoices have followed suit.
 While you may still receive the odd invoice in the post, you’re far more likely to receive them as email attachments.
 Or for software and online subscriptions, you may have to hunt them down on the platform in question.